The Nightmap logo

 10. Notes & methodology

 All statistics on this page are distilled from publicly available information on each competition's website – image captions, gear lists and EXIF-style summaries for Milky Way nightscape categories.
-Only competitions that publish general EXIF information (camera, lens, focal length and exposure details) are used, so the numbers remain meaningful when planning gear or evaluating trends.
+Only competitions that publish general EXIF information (camera, lens, focal length, exposure and support-gear details) are used, so the numbers remain meaningful when planning gear or evaluating trends.
+Capture the Atlas 2026 data has been added from the current public article and merged with the existing 2025 datasets.